 Mesh-woven nylon, open mesh panels, and knit uppers are becoming increasingly common in approach shoe construction as manufacturers seek to shave weight from their models.
 These airy synthetic uppers certainly aid in breathability and cutting weight, but detract from the waterproofing, durability, protection, and climbability of the shoe.
 In the end, we love mesh or knit shoes during the summer months, but they’re not ideal for wet or snowy terrain or particularly technical climbing.

 However, as we’ve mentioned a few times above, there are some synthetic uppers that manage to achieve many of the benefits of leather while maintaining a high degree of breathability.
-Particularly, Black Diamond’s EnduroKnit (as seen on the Circuit, Session, and Mission LT) and Arc’teryx’s ripstop mesh (on the Konseal FL) are impressively durable and protective, so much so that we’ve come to think of these shoes as being in the same class as leather shoes like the La Sportiva TX4 and Scarpa Crux II.
+Particularly, Black Diamond’s mesh-like synthetic seen on their Session and Mission LT and Arc’teryx’s ripstop mesh on the standard version of the Konseal FL are impressively durable and protective—so much so that we’ve come to think of these shoes as being in the same class as leather shoes like the La Sportiva TX4 Evo and Scarpa Crux.
 They also come with the added benefit of being able to wick water and dry out quickly, whereas leather can grow heavy when wet.

 Leather